 The second part of strategy is, as we mentioned earlier, who in the market you’ll aim to convert and how you’ll go about it.
 This means understanding who exists as a potential customer in the market, what they’re like, where they’re located, what attributes of the offering they value, which channels they interact with and how they view themselves.
 It also means evaluating different tactics against the stated objective(s) and the business model and organisation strengths, not planning in with an idea in mind of how to tackle the challenge.

 This is known as market orientation; understanding that you know less than nothing about the market you're in, and starting with research.
 By simply being in the business of selling to a market, you're already biased in ways which make you estimate incorrectly about that market.
 As such, you should be doing online and offline ethnographic research before you plan how to do anything.
 Aim to understand meta-motivators behind why people purchase.
-Using the old example of people don't buy drill bits, they buy holes, you can take this one step further and say they're buying a tool to help put up a shelf.
+Using the old example of people don't buy drill bits, they buy holes, you can take this one step further and say they're buying a tool to help put up a shelf so they can put up pictures of their grandchildren.
 Simply selling ways of putting holes in walls isn't necessarily useful.
 You can't sell a sledgehammer to someone who needs a 5mm masonry bit.

 People don't buy drill bits or holes; they buy a tool to help put up a shelf.
 Learn to understand customer's meta-motivators before planning marketing strategyTweet This